joannefeeney/fundamentals-data/README.md

-# fundamentals-data
+# Fundamentals of Data Analytics

-This is my repository for a Fundamentals of Data Analytics project.
+This is my repository for my ATU Fundamentals of Data Analytics project.